-Liberty apple tree is a fast growing grafted apple tree that is probably the most widely planted standard size apple tree for deer.
-This tree has excellent disease resistance, produces heavily and annually.
-Liberty apple tree is a vigorous fast growing apple tree that is immune to most common apple tree diseases including apple scab and cedar apple rust.
+Liberty apple tree is a fast-growing grafted apple tree that is probably the most widely planted standard-size apple tree for deer.
+This tree has excellent disease resistance, produced heavily and annually.
+Liberty apple tree is a vigorous, fast-growing apple tree that is immune to most common diseases, including apple scab and cedar apple rust.
 The fruit from liberty apple drops from mid-September through mid-October in the NorthEast.
 This tree will reach a mature height of 20’+.
 Plant Hardiness zone 4-8

-Liberty apple tree is a fast growing grafted apple tree that is probably the most widely planted standard size apple tree for deer.
-This tree has excellent disease resistance, produces heavily and annually.
-Liberty apple tree is immune to most common apple tree diseases including apple scab and cedar apple rust.
+The Liberty apple tree for sale is a fast-growing grafted apple tree that is probably the most widely planted standard-size apple tree for deer.
+This tree has excellent disease resistance and produces apples heavily and annually.
+Liberty apple tree is immune to most common apple tree diseases, including apple scab and cedar apple rust.
 The fruit from Liberty apple drops from mid-September through into October.
 Plant Hardiness zone 4-8

 The Liberty apple is made by using plant tissue from the original tree and attaching it to the new roots.
-This essentially is giving you an identical tree, of the one you see in the picture and description.
+This essentially is giving you an identical tree to the one you see in the picture and description.

 3-5′ ( 1/2” dia.)
-These trees will have a good root system with some possible branching but will mainly be whips.
-They will range in height between 3′ to 5′ with a trunk diameter of around a 1/2”.
+Liberty apple trees will have a good root system with some possible branching but will mainly be whips.
+They will range in height between 3′ to 5′ with a trunk diameter of around 1/2”.

 4-6′ (+ 1/2” dia.)
-These trees will have an extensive root system and typically having multiple branches but many will be solid whips.
+Liberty apple trees will have an extensive root system and typically have multiple branches, but many will be solid whips as we prune growth below 4′.
 They will range in height between 4′ and 6′ with a trunk diameter of 1/2” to 3/4”.

-The Rootstock that Liberty Apple is grafted to is extremely cold hardy and vigorous.
-This Rootstock is an excellent choice for wildlife trees, because it produces a full size 20’ to 30’ tree.
-Producing a full size tree for wildlife mean much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep ”Real roots” making it extremely well anchored, penetrating well into the sub soil pulling up lost nutrients and therefore making Malus Doglo rootstock very drought tolerant.
-Making Malus Dolgo an all around great rootstock for wildlife plantings.
+The rootstock that Liberty Apple is grafted to is extremely cold, hardy, and vigorous.
+This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
+Producing a full-size tree for wildlife means much more fruit on a given tree.
+Malus Dolgo rootstock will develop deep ”Real roots” making it extremely well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making Malus Doglo rootstock very drought tolerant.
+Making Malus Dolgo an all-around great rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR LIBERTY APPLE

-Plant at least 2 different apple or crabapple varieties within close proximity to Liberty apple for pollination.
-Grams Gift, Chestnut, Dolgo crabapple all are excellent pollinator for Liberty Apple.
-Plant your tree in moist, well drained soil with a soil pH between 5.8 – 7 with adequate nutrient levels for optimal growth.
+Plant at least two different apple or crabapple varieties within proximity to Liberty apple for pollination.
+Grams Gift, Chestnut, and Dolgo crabapple all are excellent pollinators for Liberty Apple.
+Plant your tree in moist, well-drained soil with a pH between 5.8 and 7 and adequate nutrient levels for optimal growth.

-If you have not completed a soil test click here and improved your soil I would highly recommend doing so.
-However, if you are not going to I would recommend mixing 1 ounce for every 3 sq ft of 0-20-20 granular fertilizer in your soil at the time of planting.
-The first number tells you percentage of nitrogen contained in the fertilizer.
-Nitrogen applied directly to the roots of the tree will cause death to your tree, make sure the first number is zero.
+If you have not completed a soil test, click here and improve your soil I would highly recommend doing so.
+However, if you are not going to, I would recommend mixing 1 ounce for every 3 sq ft of 0-20-20 granular fertilizer in your soil at the time of planting.
+The first number tells you the percentage of nitrogen contained in the fertilizer.
+Nitrogen applied directly to the tree’s roots will cause your tree’s death.
+Make sure the first number is zero.

-Nitrogen is very mobile in the soil and you can apply a small of nitrogen the following year.
+Nitrogen is very mobile in the soil, and you can apply a small of nitrogen the following year.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need mixed in through the soil.
-We recommend completing a soil test and making amendments for best results.
-We recommend applying 1 lb of 10-10-10 for every inch of diameter in the spring the following year and each year after planting.
+Apply these two nutrients at or well before the time of planting.
+Because they are immobile, they must be mixed in through the soil.
+We recommend completing a soil test and making amendments for the best results.
+We recommend applying 1 lb of 10-10-10 for every inch of diameter in the following year’s spring and each year after planting.

-Liberty Apple requires a minimum of 6 hours of sunlight for growth and fruit production.
+Liberty Apple requires 6 hours of sunlight for growth and fruit production.
 Space trees 20′ apart and use cages of at least 5’ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+This will ensure your deer eat your fruit in a few years, not your trees this year.